popham/emscripten-treeviz/README.md

 When I decided that I needed a segment tree, I tired of the one-off effort.
 The central focus of this repository is bending [Emscripten](https://github.com/kripken/emscripten) to the problem.

-The following hurdles affected the final solution:
+The following hurdles affected the final solution (expected hurdles that were nonissues have been struck through):
 * Marshalling data in and out of the resulting javascript code (in an acceptably literate manner).
 * Size of the glue code needed to bring together multiple codebases.
   Both BGL and Dlib heavily templated, which I hope constitutes a virtue under Emscripten.